 An additional $5,000 is paid to the institution for institutional administrative costs and to support additional educational opportunities for the fellow.

-Applications are being accepted August 22, 2022 to December 12, 2022.
+Applications are being accepted from Aug.
+21, 2023, to Dec.
+4, 2023.
+Fellows will be selected in the spring of 2024.
 If you have any questions, please email HIVMA staff.

 Fellowship Eligibility & Criteria